ziz19/linux-server-configuration/README.md

 ##  Update installed packages
  1. In the terminal connecting to the remote server, run `sudo apt-get update`.
 This will update the latest package list.
  2. Then run `sudo apt-get upgrade` to upgrade installed packages.
+ 3. `sudo apt-get dist-upgrade` to update the packages and install dependencies if needed.

 ##  Configure Connection options